gbafana25/esp8266_honeypot/README.md

  - more comments on code
  - more commands available to hackers
- - logging of how many times accessed
- - sending of [dweets](http://dweet.io/) to send status updates (Every time the MCU boots up)
- - implement try/except statement in the main code to avoid connection timeout (probably by resetting the     socket or rebooting the MCU)
  - better readme (screenshots, and memes possibly)

 *please star this repo if you found it useful and/or interesting*